 - Heavy duty cart with side shelves, storage basket and 8-inch resin wheels for maneuverability

 Expert Grill Heavy Duty

-Its charcoal tray is adjustable, giving you much more control over cooking and the temperatures in your grill.
+Its charcoal tray is adjustable, giving you much more control over cooking temperatures.

 It features an ash dump tray at its base that you can remove and empty, helping you to keep your grill clean.